nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 If everything went smoothly, you should see both plugins (__nvdec__ and __nvh264enc__) in the list of detected plugins when running `gst-inspect-1.0`.

 ## Using nvdec as the default H264 decoder in Switcher
-Switcher uses a Gstreamer [__decodebin__](https://gstreamer.freedesktop.org/documentation/application-development/highlevel/playback-components.html) element in order to decode video streams.
+Switcher uses a GStreamer [__decodebin__](https://gstreamer.freedesktop.org/documentation/application-development/highlevel/playback-components.html) element in order to decode video streams.
 Decodebins are handy because they automatically identify, create and connect all the necessary plugins for decoding the supplied stream.

 However, by default, a decodebin will always use a CPU decoder when decoding H264 streams.
 In order to use the nvdec plugin instead, we must assign it a higher priority (or rank) than the CPU decoder.
 Decodebins always uses the decoder with the highest rank.